materialsvirtuallab/nano266/labs/lab3/README.md

 # Submitting jobs to the Comet queues

-Comet uses the SLURM queuing system.
+Comet uses the Simple Linux Utility for Resource Management (Slurm) job scheduling system.
+All supercomputing clusters use a job scheduler of some sort, e.g., PBS, Sun GridEngine, SLURM.
+They differ in some features, but work on the same basic principle.
+You send jobs to a queue, and they are run according to some priority system.
 For more information, you may read the guide at https://www.sdsc.edu/support/user_guides/comet.html.
 For the purposes of this lab, a sample *submit_script* has been provided.
 It is imperative that you understand how the script works as you will be using this for the rest of